cathysnider/cathysnider.github.io/lando.md

    `chmod a+w sites/default`

 1. **Initialize Lando in project folder**<br />
    You must initialize Lando before you can go further, since Lando spins up the database that our site will be using.
-Go back to root of mySiteName folder <br />
+Go back to root of mySiteName folder   `cd ../`  and initialize it for Lando.
-   `cd ../`

-   and initialize it for Lando:

-   `lando init --source cwd --recipe drupal7  --webroot . --full --name {mySiteName}`

 This creates a .lando.yml file in your project folder.
 There are lots of parameters.
 These are ours: <br />
    `lando init`
    * codebase: cwd (current working directory)
    * recipe: drupal7
    * webroot: .
 (That there's a dot)
    * what to name this: same as project folder (aka mySiteName)

+   `lando init --source cwd --recipe drupal7  --webroot . --full --name {mySiteName}`

 1. **Start Lando; check info**  <br />
    `lando start`  <br />